opstrace/opstrace/packages/app/README.md

 Opens the Hasura console in a new browser window ([localhost:9009](http://localhost:9009)).
 We use [Hasura](https://hasura.io) for our GraphQL/Postgress backend.

+### `yarn seeds:dev:tenants`

+Prepopulates the tenant table with the required "system" tenant and another tenant named "default".

 ### `yarn types:watch`

 Watches for changes to the graphql schema and regenerates typescript code using [https://graphql-code-generator.com/docs/plugins/typescript](https://graphql-code-generator.com/docs/plugins/typescript)